KevinT3Hu/RhodesIslandAssist/README.md

 - Look up game data concerning items and stages.
 - Plan your stages to get certain items the easiest way.
+- Report stage drops.(This feature has not been fully tested yet.
+If you encounter any problems, please let me know.)

 ## For Developers